melmel27/comakery/README.md

     * the `addressTimelock` and `groupTimeLock` times have passed; and
     * the recipient of a token transfer does not exceeded the `maxTokens` in their account address.

-## Avoiding Flow Back of Reg S Assets
+## Avoiding Flowback of Reg S "Foreign" Assets

 To allow trading between Foreign Reg S account addresses but forbid flow back to US Reg D account addresses until the end of the Reg D lockup period
 * Call `setAccountPermissions(address, groupIDForRegS, shorterTimeLock, maxTokens)` to configure settings for Reg S investors